Applications Process & Requirements

 10. General Record Examination (GRE) – Not Required

-The Graduate Record Examination (GRE) general aptitude tests (Verbal, Quantitative, and Analytical) and subject test scores are recommended, but not required.
+The Graduate Record Examination (GRE) general aptitude tests (Verbal, Quantitative, and Analytical) and subject test scores are recommended but not required.
 In some cases, the scores may provide helpful supporting information.
-Applicants may email a scanned electronic copy of their official scores directly to email@example.com (MCS-DS applicants: firstname.lastname@example.org) or they may have official GRE scores sent via ETS.
+If you would like to submit scores, we recommend that you scan your official score report as a PDF file and attach it to your application.
+You do NOT need to submit official scores through ETS.

-- If admission is offered, international applicants must submit the Declaration & Certification of Finances Form.
+If admission is offered, international applicants to the on-campus programs must submit the Declaration & Certification of Finances Form.
 This form does not need to be submitted with the application materials.

-If your email address changes between the time you submit your application and the decision deadline, email your updated email address to email@example.com.
-Include your old email address, your new email address, your first and last name, and your Apply Yourself PIN number in the email message.
+If your email address changes between the time you submit your application and the decision deadline, email your updated email address to firstname.lastname@example.org.
+Include your old email address, new email address, first and last name, and application reference number in the email message.

 Admissions results will be sent to your email address by the posted decision deadline.